microsoft/PubSec-Info-Assistant/docs/deployment/considerations_production.md

 **Recommendation:** Private Endpoints are now offered as part of our "secure-mode".
 Learn more about it [here](/docs/deployment/secure_deployment.md)

-### Secure Mode
+### "Secure Mode"

 **Consideration:** Safeguarding your IA application from cyber threats is crucial for protecting sensitive data and maintaining user trust.

-**Recommendation:** Many security policies have been followed in our "secure-mode".
+**Recommendation:** Many security policies have been followed in our "secure mode".
 You can read more about this mode and its implementation [here](/docs/deployment/secure_deployment.md)

 ### Proactive Monitoring